 What’s the deal with growing locally, sustainably, chemically, organically?
 Our practices are an extension of our farmers’ and ranchers’ practices.
 Bringing clarity and transparency to what you buy at the market is our top priority.

-Carla Jenkins, Texas Farmers’ Market Manager, describes why we do what we do in the article below.
+Carla Jenkins, Texas Farmers’ Market founder and Board Chair, describes why we do what we do in the article below.
 Our policies are strict as the only producer-only verified market group in town, we can assure you that vendors are honestly bringing the fruits of their labors and using the practices they tout to shoppers.
 Please continue to ask questions of your farmer/rancher to understand who is farming sustainably at all times and who relies on integrated pest management and when, why and how they may use herbicides or pesticides.

 Farm inspections are the best part of my job, ensuring what the farmers are growing is what they are actually offering for sale at the market and how they grow it.
 The farmers are proud and love sharing what they do.
 Learning something new is rewarding and with each visit, I find out more about how difficult it is to be a farmer in Central Texas.